Jaygles/flexgrid/README.md

 <br>

-We can combine all of these classes to easily create a responsive layout:
+We can combine all of these classes to easily create a responsive layout.
+It is important to order classes from smallest to largest (mobile-first):

 ```
 <div class="flex-parent">